dstodev/factorio-server/README.md

 ## Configure server

+Configuration files are located in:

+- `./cfg/`

-After starting for the first time, server configuration files are created in:
+After starting for the first time, server files are created in:

-- `./server-files/` (root)
+- `./server-files/`
-- `./server-files/config` (mod configs)
-- `./server-files/server.properties` (server settings)

-Edit these files to configure the server.

 ## Ports